A very Busy Semester

 The result is that they are able to solve complex case problems in just a few hours, like the ones often set by large, international companies.

 The combination of these four sharp minds must be just right - as when the team won their very first competition, in Germany.

-And in November 2017, the four IBA students travelled to Rotterdam, Holland, to take part in yet another preliminary competition round.
+And in November 2017, the four IBA students travelled to Rotterdam, Holland, to take part in a much larger competition where many international teams participated.
 There they landed sixth place out of 16 participating teams.

 Each of the team’s four members signed up to the competition to gain experience and expand their knowledge - to experience being a member of a strong group, in which everyone has ambition and gives “the best of themselves.”
 And not forgetting the opportunity to travel.

 All of the preliminary competitions were to train the team, so they could qualify for the ultimate goal: the NIBS competition, held in Guatemala in Central America in February 2018.
 A competition that saw a record high interest this year from teams all over the world.